sankeer28/Math-PDF-Generator-Web/README.md

 # Math-PDF-Generator-Web
-Live web version of the Math PDF Generator I made in Python It allows you to generate up to 50 PDFs at a time, each containing random math problems.
+Live web version of the Math PDF Generator I made in Python It allows you to generate any number of PDFs (limited to your hardware specs), each containing random math problems and corresponding answer key.
 The PDFs are then packaged into a zip file and downloaded to your device.

 ## Features

-- Generate up to 50 PDFs at a time
+- Generate set number of PDFs at a time
-- Each PDF contains random math problems
+- Each PDF contains random math problems and answers
 - PDFs are packaged into a zip file for easy download
 - Works on both desktop and mobile devices